Hit play to hear about

 Jayson Davies, OTR/L has been a school-based occupational therapist since 2012.
 With experience as both a contracted therapist and a district employee for three distinctly different districts, Jayson has had the opportunity to appreciate the differences between both small-rural and large-suburban districts.
 In 2014, Jayson earned his Certification in Sensory Integration and Praxis Tests (SIPT) to better serve his students.
 Recently, Jayson has put forth his efforts in implementing full classroom and small group collaborative RTI lessons with general and special education teachers.
 Jayson enjoys helping build knowledge among school-based OTs and educators through the OT Schoolhouse Podcast, website, and online courses.

 More Presenters will be announced soon!

 This conference is designed for you as a school-based OT and every session has been researched, vetted, and hand-selected by Jayson to be relevant for the school-based OT looking to help students in the least restrictive environment.
 Each presenter has many years of experience and has demonstrated the ethical decision-making you expect from the OT Schoolhouse!

 On top of a curated schedule of sessions, you will have the opportunity to earn 12 hours of professional development in just one weekend!
 Oh, and did I mention the swag bag?!?
 Check that out below!

-Along with access to each session, learners who register by July 1st will receive a Back to School "Swag Pack"
+Along with access to each session, ALL REGISTERED PARTICIPANTS will receive a Back to School "Swag Pack"